onera/Cassiopee/Transform/doc/source/Transform.rst

     Split a set of M grids into N parts of same size roughly, provided M < N.

     Argument multigrid enables to ensure the multigrid level by the splitting, provided the input grids are of that multigrid level.
+It can also be useful to split at nearmatch interfaces (multigrid=1 for 1:2 interfaces and multigrid 2 for 1:4 interfaces).

     For the pyTree version, boundary conditions and matching connectivity are split.